swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 ```
 docker pull omkarbdesai/seneca_cuda11.7_cudnn8.5:v2.2
 ```
 You will only need to make sure that you have the right NVIDIA drivers and the appropriate docker runtime installed on your system.
 The rest of the setup will be provided by the docker container automatically.
+The instructions to set-up your system to run the docker container with GPU support depends on your system and the instructions can be found here:

-The instructions to installing nvidia drivers can be found [here](https://documentation.ubuntu.com/server/how-to/graphics/install-nvidia-drivers/).
+1) The instructions to installing nvidia drivers can be found [here](https://documentation.ubuntu.com/server/how-to/graphics/install-nvidia-drivers/).

-The instructions to installing the NVIDIA Container Toolkit can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-the-nvidia-container-toolkit)
+2) The instructions to installing the NVIDIA Container Toolkit can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-the-nvidia-container-toolkit)

 ### Data
 Our experiments use the following publicly available large datasets, which can be downloaded from their official repos.